rubengamboa/4820-slides/ch03-design-theory.Rmd

 * Suppose we have some FDs and some MVDs
 * We want to decide if the MVD $X \twoheadrightarrow Y$ is implied by these FDs and MVDs
   <br><br>
-* Start a tableaux with two tuples
+* Start a tableau with two tuples
   * $t$
   * $u$, which agrees with $t$ on $X$ and nothing else
-* Repeatedly apply the FDs and MVDs to the tableaux
+* Repeatedly apply the FDs and MVDs to the tableau
 * If we ever find a tuple $v$ that agrees with $t$ and $u$ on $X$, with $t$ on $Y$, and with $u$ on $\mathcal{A}-Y$, then the MVD $X \twoheadrightarrow Y$ is implied
 * If we terminate without finding such a tuple, then $X \twoheadrightarrow Y$ is not implied